 One last thought.
 A technique that can be quite effective is the “necklace approach”.
 This is when you make a link between your opening sentence and your closing sentence, whilst also adding an extra dimension to what you said at the start.
 For example, if you started with an interesting line about what’s currently motivating you to study your chosen degree course, you could link back to it in your closing paragraph by briefly elaborating on something specific about the subject that you’re excited about exploring in more depth

-For more advice on writing a UCAS personal statement, check out my other two articles which have also just been updated:
+For more advice on writing a UCAS personal statement, check out my other two articles which have also been updated in March 2023:

 My featured image is a photo I took at Edinburgh University’s School of Social & Political Science.
 Chrystal Macmillan was a suffragist, peace activist, barrister, feminist and the university’s first female science graduate.